gridsingularity/gsy-e/wiki/docs/assets-installation.md

 ```

 ## Market Maker (Utility Pricing)
-To implement a market maker in a backend simulation, two methods are available :
+To implement a Market Maker in a backend simulation, two methods are available:

-[Infinite power plant](https://github.com/gridsingularity/gsy-e/blob/master/src/gsy_e/models/strategy/market_maker_strategy.py){target=_blank} (in this mode, the Market Maker has the ability to meet the infinite energy demand of consumers at the highest rate possible in the grid.
+[Infinite power plant](https://github.com/gridsingularity/gsy-e/blob/master/src/gsy_e/models/strategy/market_maker_strategy.py){target=_blank} (in this mode, the Market Maker has the ability to meet the infinite energy demand of consumers at the highest rate possible in the grid).
-The maker maker asset strategy is configured as follows:
+The Market Maker asset strategy in the infinite power plant mode is configured as follows:
 ```python
 Asset('Market Maker', strategy=MarketMakerStrategy(energy_rate, energy_rate_profile, grid_connected))
 ```
 Where _energy_rate_ is the input for a constant buying rate and _energy_rate_profile_ the input for a variable buying rate.
 With the _grid_connected_ parameter the user can toggle if the asset is connected to the grid or if it should only dictate the highest energy rate in the grid (islanded mode).

-[Infinite bus](https://github.com/gridsingularity/gsy-e/blob/master/src/gsy_e/models/strategy/infinite_bus.py){target=_blank} (in this mode, the Market Maker has not only the ability to meet the infinite energy demand of the consumer but can also absorb the infinite generation surplus of prosumers/producers at the lowest rate possible in that grid):
+[Infinite bus](https://github.com/gridsingularity/gsy-e/blob/master/src/gsy_e/models/strategy/infinite_bus.py){target=_blank} (in this mode, the Market Maker has not only the ability to meet the infinite energy demand of the consumer but can also absorb the infinite generation surplus of prosumers/producers at the lowest rate possible in that grid).
+The Market Maker asset strategy in the infinite bus mode is configured as follows:
 ```python
 Asset('Market Maker', strategy=InfiniteBusStrategy(energy_buy_rate, energy_rate_profile, energy_sell_rate, buying_rate_profile))
 ```